A little paleo Mexican-inspired dish: no cheese necessary in these Portobello Mushroom Paleo Tacos.

 - Add ground beef and chili peppers.
 Once browned, add taco seasoning and salt (if needed).

 - Bake mushrooms for 10 minutes top-down, then flip over and bake another 10 minutes.

-- Spoon ground beef into mushrooms, then approximately 2 Tbsp onto the beef, followed by tomatoes, olives, green onions, and cilantro.
+- Spoon ground beef into mushrooms, followed by remaining ingredients.